dotnet/try/README.md

 - A place where you can post issues about the [Try .NET](https://try.dot.net).
 - We will posting the Try .NET roadmap shortly.
 ### Interactive Experiences Online
-The .NET online code experiences are growing and we are just one of a few out there.
+The number of .NET online code experiences are growing and we are just one of a few out there.
 Other .NET online code experiences are:

 - [dotnetfiddle](https://dotnetfiddle.net/)
 - [sharplab io](https://sharplab.io/)